robertahunt/specify7-wiki/Issue-Workflow.md

-# Specify 7 Issue Workflow Proposal
+# Specify 7 Issue Workflow
 This proposal puts forward the possibility of using the GitHub issue tracker for handling Specify 7 bugs.

 ## Issue Creation